hoytech/quadrable/README.md

 ## Integer Keys

-Quadrable includes a wrappers for efficiently using the sparse merkle tree with integer keys.
+Quadrable includes a wrapper for efficiently using the sparse merkle tree with integer keys.
 In this case, the keys are *not* hashed prior to inserting into the tree.
 Instead, a special encoding for integers is used which arranges them in a convenient layout within the tree:

 ![](docs/integer-keys.svg)